TGDivy/TGDivy/README.md

 # Quote of the Day
 *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )
-> Age is a very high price to pay for maturity. ~ William James
+> When the world pushes you to your knees, you're in the perfect position to pray. ~ Rumi